Dbevan770/destiny-mod-checker/README.md

 ## Additional Features -- Recently Added
 + Support for Xbox users in dimscraper.py has been added
 + Update message allows a message field detailing new features to be sent to users
++ !xur command will now send the user a message containing all armor stats currently being sold by him.